ZodPSC/human-eval-java/README.md

 This is an bug benchmark for evaluating automated program repair tools, including buggy and correct Java programs transformed from HumanEval dataset.

+For the original repo, please refer to https://github.com/lin-tan/clm

 ## Structure
 ```
 .